 The Sacred Garden Bookstore is an ecumenical, sacred space open to everyone for conversation and connection, or for quiet reading and contemplation.
 Providing textbooks for all classes, the bookstore is an integral partner with Second Breath offerings.
 In addition, the store offers a variety of other books, gifts and resources to support spiritual practices through the inward journey of faith and the outward journey of service.

 215 W. Fisher Avenue

 Many people today want to grow in their personal and spiritual lives.
 Among other things, they wonder, “Should I seek a guide to help me on my way?”
 Second Breath highly recommends enlisting the support of a skilled and insightful guide for your journey.

 Spiritual direction and Coaching are two different forms of guidance that may be useful to you.
-People in their life journeys.
 The professionals listed below come recommended by our faculty.
 Some are available in person at or near the Second Breath Center in Greensboro, NC.
 Others are available by telephone or an agreed-upon online connection such as Skype, FaceTime and Zoom.

 What is a spiritual director?

 Spiritual direction is a form of soul companionship offered by a fellow person of faith to help you pay attention to God’s presence and activity in your life, to grow in intimacy with God, and to assist you in the discernment of a possible call.
 Spiritual direction is focused on your relationship with God.
 In spiritual direction, the true spiritual director is God, and the human spiritual director serves as more of a guide to help you to respond to God’s invitation into deeper relationship.
 In spiritual direction, you may explore questions like:

 - Where do I see God’s presence in my life right now?

 - How do I interpret my experience of God (in prayer, dreams, etc)?